We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 3. Patience is needed in some habitats.
 While birds can be attracted nearly everywhere, a new feeder in woodlands will be noticed faster than one in a new subdivision or in the middle of farmland void of large trees.
 Ask WBU what feeders will work best in your habitat.

 4. Seed is stored improperly.
 As with human foods, heat and humidity will spoil seeds.
-Buy no more than you can use in about 8 weeks, and don’t store it in a hot shed or garage.
-WBU gets 2 fresh shipments each week, so you know your seed is fresh.
+Buy no more than you can use in about 6-8 weeks, and don’t store it in a hot shed or garage.
+If you have no option but to store it in a less-than-ideal location, buy only about two weeks worth at a time.
+WBU gets 2 fresh shipments each week, so you know our seed is fresh when you buy it.

 5. The feeder is dirty.
 A dirty feeder can harbor mold and bacterial, which is unhealthy for birds and will make new seed spoil faster.
 Wash feeders monthly.